-“In the operation, we conducted with police, we recuperated more than 1000kg of ivory suspected smuggled from either Democratic Republic of Congo or Tanzania.”
+“In the operation, we conducted with police, we recuperated more than 1000kg of ivory suspected smuggled from either the Democratic Republic of Congo or Tanzania.”

 Uganda Wildlife Authority has seized about a ton of ivory, chopped it into little pieces, and treated it with a chemical to prevent it from being recognized, the national wildlife protection service has said.